Pacific Palisades, Los Angeles: Will Rogers State Historic Park

-While Will Rogers made Beverly Hills his home in the late 1920s, in 1922 he bought a large plot of almost 200 acre of land above Sunset Blvd. to build a weekend cottage.
+While Will Rogers made Beverly Hills his home in the late 1920s, in 1922 he bought a large plot of 186 acre of land above Sunset Blvd. to build a weekend cottage.
 He built a polo field on the property in 1926, and in 1928 he and his family made it their home.
 In 1944, nine years after Rogers died, the ranch became a state park.
 In the interest of historical preservation, the home is maintained as it was including the furniture and fixtures.
 It is open to the public most days with the exception of major holidays, although admission is required.
 The top of the property's trail includes vistas of the ocean and city.